fmaymone/timeslot-api/doc/api/slots/get_slot.markdown

 Description : Creation of slot

 Name : updatedAt
-Description : Latest update of slot in db
+Description : Last update of slot

 Name : deletedAt
 Description : Delete date of slot or nil